-Digitalisation not only enables new products and services but provides new platforms and marketplaces, which allow collective management of diverse inter-connected assets that could transform the way the sector uses resources and does business.
-These new platforms can provide the data and connectivity for active 'prosumers', consumers who produce electricity from solar panels and potentially store it in batteries, to sell electricity and become active in balancing the supply and demand of electricity.
+Digitalisation not only enables new products and services but is an essential prerequisite for new platforms and marketplaces, which allow collective management of diverse interconnected assets that could transform the way the sector uses resources and does business.
+These new platforms can provide the data and connectivity for active 'prosumers', consumers who produce electricity from solar panels and potentially store it in batteries, to https://flipper.community/?msclkid=24a6c8f4286717c483d194ddcb2f9584&utm\source=bing&utm\medium=cpc& utm\campaign=Flipper%20Brand%20Search&utm\term=flipper&utm\content=Flipper%20Brand%20Search sell electricity and become active in balancing the supply and demand of electricity.
 In the future, this could include flexibility from smart controls in buildings and/ or electric vehicles.
 Such a dynamic may be observed in the gas sector as well with the potential development of local green gas sources and smart meters.
 There are differing estimates as to the extent to which consumers will become prosumers in the EU.
 According to CE Delft, by 2050 83 per cent of households could become prosumers.